 Sometimes life can be crazy!
 We are all so busy that it is often hard to juggle work and play.
 A while back, I was in exactly that situation.
-Starting my company has been a long hard slog, and as a result, most of my time has been spent stuck behind a desk.
+Packing up my life in preparation for the move to China, was a hard slog, and as a result, most of my time has been spent dealing with life admin – much of it behind a desk.
 Not ideal for someone with a keen sense of adventure.
 Something had to be done, and fast!

 The wreck of the Valiant is approximately one-kilometre off Palm Beach, in Sydney’s Northern Beaches.
 Originally a tug, Valiant was commissioned in 1945 by the then Ministry of Munitions.
 The ship was 22.5 metres long, 5.4 metres wide and had a displacement of 72 tons.
 Today, the wreck sits almost upright – with an increasing list to port – on a sandy seabed in 27 meters of water.

 Valiant is not an historic shipwreck, and therefore not protected by the Historic Shipwrecks Act.
 The interesting thing however, for me at least, is the mystery that surrounds her whereabouts in the lead up to her loss.
 How and why she came to be where she is, is a captivating question that still needs an answer.